a69farhad/todo-cli-project/README.md

 ```

 > Why `--entrypoint /bin/bash`?
-> The image has an entrypoint that directly runs the CLI (so you can pass args from outside when you want).
+> The image has an entrypoint that directly runs the CLI (so we can pass args from outside when we want).
 For the interactive exercise, we **override** it to get a shell and run the Python commands *inside* the running container.

 ## Alternative: pass commands from outside (non-interactive)
 ```bash